abcsFrederick/CHAMPAGNE/README.md

 ### champagne CLI

 You can run champagne from the command line.
-The CLI which includes helper steps for execution on supported high performance computing clusters.
+The CLI includes helper steps for execution on supported high performance computing clusters including Biowulf and FRCE.

 Install the champagne CLI: